Importance and evolution of the service economy in tourism, technology, education and health

 Educational internationalization and the development of digital skills are key elements that drive competitiveness and the opening of new markets in the educational field.

-Projections and advances in health
+Projection and advances in health

 Telemedicine and personalized services

-Public-private collaboration and healthcare digitization
+Public-private collaboration and health digitalization